Quick guide to using inspira

 Step 2: Review the job opening

-Read the job opening for the exam area you are interested in and make sure you fulfil the requirements.
+Read the job opening for the exam subject you are interested in and make sure you fulfil the requirements.
 The list of job openings can be found on the YPP Home page.

 Step 3: Prepare an application